 Thirteen articles on knowledge about COVID- 19 among health workers, hospital staff, students, and sample populations.
-In general, all articles reported considerable levels of knowledge about COVID-19.
-A research conducted on 422 health workers showed that nurses obtained higher knowledge scores which is very important to tackle the virus because nurses are one of the frontline workers (Table 1,2).
+All articles reported substantial levels of knowledge about COVID-19 in Ethiopia.
+A research on 422 health workers showed that nurses obtained higher knowledge scores which is very important to tackle the virus because nurses are one of the frontline workers.